sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 ![wrong_informat-numeric](04/../../screenshots/04_basic_manip/wrong_informat-numeric.png)

-What has changed? *Nothing*!
-That is because **the informat does not work, as it does not find any value to transform in order to make it compatible with SAS**.
+What has changed? *Nothing*! **The informat does not work as it does not find any value to transform in order to make it compatible with SAS**.

 ### Datetime (in)formatting

+This table shows a few common examples of (in)formatting types used for date-time values.

 | Syntax | Definition | Width range | Default width |
 |:---:|:---:|:---:|:---:|